lidiamcfreitas/AI-tetris/README.md

 ### How To Download and Compile

-It is mandatory you have installed [Python 3.x.x](https://www.python.org/download/releases/3.0/) (or newer) and if you need some help on this please visit the [Python documentation](https://docs.python.org/3/).
+It is mandatory that you have installed [Python 3.x.x](https://www.python.org/download/releases/3.0/) (or newer) and if you need some help on this please visit the [Python documentation](https://docs.python.org/3/).

 **NOTE:** we strongly recommend you to check [CLisp](http://www.clisp.org/) for download and compile ```Common Lisp```;